 It is so very important that he knows ‘why’ this matters.
 This should be central to your discussions, and as much as possible he should be the one identifying answers.

 More than anything, he needs to know and feel that he is loved and safe.
 Look for more ways to connect with him, engage with him, and talk with him about the normal stuff.
 Keep the relationship positive, spend time and build trust.
 Then have the hard conversations in ways that respect his autonomy but provide clear expectations.
-No he should not be looking at porn.
+No, he should not be looking at pornography.
 Yes, you can say that.
 But how you say it and what you do with the rest of your relationship is pivotal in the types of outcomes you achieve.